psychoinformatics-de/studyforrest-www/content/pages/acq_aomovie.rst

     </div><!-- /.col-md-12 -->
   </div><!-- /.row -->

-Recordings of cardiac and respiratory trace were syncronized with the fMRI scan for precise temporal alignment.
+Recordings of cardiac and respiratory trace were synchronized with the fMRI scan for precise temporal alignment.
 The interactive plot below shows an exemplary minute of data at 50 Hz sampling rate (actual data is sampled at 200 Hz).